 How is the OSAH hearing conducted in my Brookhaven DUI case?

 The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
 Because the burden is on the Brookhaven DUI officer to establish that the statutory factors were met, the Brookhaven DUI officer testifies first.
 Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
 The officer is then subject to cross-examination.
 There are times when our Brookhaven DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
-Our witnesses would then be subject to cross examination from the other side.
-Once the testimony and presentation of the evidence is finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days, and will transmit that decision to the parties and the Georgia Department of Driver Services.
+Our witnesses would then be subject to cross-examination from the other side.
+Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
+The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
 If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.

 What happens if I win the hearing?